 For system-generated search requests, and during testing, debugging or monitoring, test or complex queries may be sent to your search index, logged, and appear in reports.
 Examples may look like the following:

 !nullquery !showallresults polling query test +v:coriolanus f:key a:"william shakespeare" fun*

 While these queries may be syntactically correct and valid, they may be adding unnecessary noise to your reports and prevent you from identifying real users' search behaviour.

-Consider adding known test or polling queries to the reporting blacklist or reporting stop words configuration.
-If a polling or monitoring service has been configured, it’s IP address should also be added to the reporting blacklist.
+Add known test or polling query terms to the reporting blacklist or reporting stop words configuration.
+If a polling or monitoring service has been configured, the IP address of the monitoring service should also be added to the reporting blacklist.

-Use a separate results page for system-style searches (e.g. where Funnelback’s index might be used to populate browse functionality that is integrated into a website), and possibly also disable logging on the results page by setting the following in the results page configuration:
+Use a separate results page for system-style search results page (e.g. where Funnelback’s index might be used to populate browse functionality that is integrated into a website), and possibly also disable logging on the results page by setting the following in the results page configuration: